Wikia Search: History

+By the public alpha launch on January 7, 2008, Wikia Search had indexed 30 million pages.
+The roll-out version of the search interface was widely criticized by reviewers in mainstream media.

-On June 3, 2008, an upgraded version of Wikia Search was released with additional features such as improved screen display and facilities for users to rate, edit and enhance the search results.
+On June 3, 2008, an upgraded version of Wikia Search was released with additional features such as improved screen display and facilities for users to rate, edit and enhance the search results, including through a star ranking system.
 In particular, it offered users the possibility of adding pertinent URLs to the results displayed and deleting any misleading results with immediate effect.
-The improvements were widely welcomed by a number of former critics.
+The improvements were welcomed by some of the former critics and praised as a "promising approach" by David Chartier at Ars Technica.

 In August 2008 Wikia Search launched an official version of the Wikia toolbar that can be downloaded and added on to the Firefox browser.
 In October 2008, WISE – Wikia Intelligent Search Extensions was released.

 By August 2008, Wikia Search held a 0.000079% share of the search market in the U.S., compared with Google's 70.77%.
 While Google was conducting experiments with page ranking based on user feedback around this time, Jimmy Wales stated that Google's random tests and its closed algorithm were different from the open, community-oriented crowdsourcing attempts of Wikia Search.

+In November 2008, Google launched 'SearchWiki' in a response to Wikia Search and Microsoft's URank.

-In March 2009, the project ended: "...
+In March 2009, Wales announced the end of the project. "...
 Wikia Search was not making its numbers.
 With only 10,000 unique users a month over the past six months, Wales said, it was hard to justify the resources being put into it."

-As of April 16, 2009, the site was running, but with "So long and thanks for all the fish!
-Have a specific question?
-Try wikianswers!" near the bottom of the page.
+Wales mentioned the difficulty of raising money given the state of the economy and that Wikia would focus on more successful project like Wikianswers.

 Finally on May 14, 2009, the search engine service was brought to a halt.
 Queries to the Wikia Search website were redirected, with a message in part stating "The Wikia Search project has ended."